Thank you very much for this useful article so we can provide Chocolate Cakes, Vanilla Cakes and Black Forest Cakes.

 A common problem is building a marketing strategy for your bakery.
 If you’re reading this, you’re most likely aware that you need to have a bakery marketing plan, but, like me a few years ago, don’t know where to start!

-Well, if so, no worries, if you already run an existing bakery, or are planning to start a new baking business, this post will help you out!
-And if you want to bend my (or other readers) ear about your bakery marketing plan, drop a comment at the bottom of the page.
+If so, no worries.
+If you already run an existing bakery or are planning to start a new baking business, this post will help you out!
+And if you want to bend my (or other reader’s) ear about your bakery marketing plan, drop a comment at the bottom of the page.

-To build your marketing strategy, you’ll first need to decide whether you are trying to target wholesale customers or sell directly to consumers.
+To build your marketing strategy, you’ll first need to decide whether to target wholesale customers or sell directly to consumers.

-We’ll first cover selling to consumers before I highlight a few points you may which to include in your plan when selling to businesses.
+We’ll first cover selling to consumers before I highlight a few points you may include in your plan when selling to businesses.